What is monkeypox and should I be worried?

 What is monkeypox and how can I catch it?

 Monkeypox is an infection usually found in West or Central Africa, but more recently there have been cases reported in the UK and other countries around the world.
-The number of cases is very low and the health authorities are confident they’ll be able to contain it before it becomes any more serious.
+The World Health Organisation (WHO) have recently raised the threat level for the infection, as cases have spread more widely (over 18,000 cases reported at the time of writing), however it is believed that the outbreak can be stopped if governments follow WHO guidance.

 People can catch monkeypox from infected animals in West and Central Africa but it can also be transmitted between people.
 Monkeypox can spread from person to person by: